Alexlolli/First_GitHub_Repo/README.md

 This readme is now changed
 #Including release notes
+Now with newlines